unigraph-dev/unigraph-dev/docs/server.md

     "type": "event",
     "event": "create_unigraph_schema",
     "data": {
-        // Your schema here, use an array id there are multiple },
+        // Your schema here, use an array if there are multiple schemas },
     "id": 1
 }